 - Additional requirement for applicants to the Faculty of Arts except the School of Chinese and the Centre of Buddhist Studies: 25 or above in the Writing section

-International English Language Testing System (IELTS) (taken within a two-year period)*
+International English Language Testing System (IELTS) (Academic Module) (taken within a two-year period)*

 Faculty of Arts (except the Centre of Buddhist Studies): Band 7 with no subtest lower than 5.5